MichaelSentry/awesome-fedora-server/README.md

 Webmin is a web-based interface for system administration :
 [Webmin Honepage](https://www.webmin.com/)

-Among other things, Webmin also provides us with a graphical interface for managing CSF.
+Among other things, Webmin also provides us with an interface to manage CSF.

 ### Powerline